 Most problem veins — from the tiniest spider veins to the largest varicose veins — can be treated without surgery.
 Physicians use advanced technology and techniques to safely and efficiently treat vein disorders, with pleasing results for patients.

-- Sclerotherapy — A procedure to treat spider and varicose veins that involves using a tiny needle to inject a solution directly into the veins.
+- Sclerotherapy — The procedure, also known as chemical ablation, treats varicose veins by using a tiny needle to inject a solution (liquid or foam) directly into the veins.
 The solution irritates the lining of the veins, causing them to contract and collapse.
 Blood in these veins is directed back into deeper, normal veins.

 - Microphlebectomy — A technique to remove varicose veins by making tiny incisions in the skin through which the varicose veins are removed.
 Stitches are usually not required.